Tami Rae Weiss, PHD

 River Heights ELEMENTARY SCHOOL PRINCIPAL

-Peg Kolden has called River Heights Elementary her home for the past sixteen years where she has served as principal.
+Peg Kolden has called River Heights Elementary her home for the past nineteen years where she has served as principal.
 She has also been a high school assistant principal and a director of special education.
 Peg says her move to the elementary was like she died and went to heaven. it is a great fit.
 Peg is an avid reader and enjoys being a part of her book club.
-She loves the outdoors and has recently taken up running.
-There is no slower runner in Dunn County.
 Her family is very important to her and her grandchildren, Axel and Ingrid, are the lights of her life.

 *Denotes members of the

 Samantha Plasch (2015-2017)

 Allison Feller (2015-2017)